 Mrs D: How hard was it getting used to socialising sober?

 Colin: I knew I couldn't go to the pub, not that I was really much of a pub drinker, but by the time I stopped drinking I didn't have many friends left to socialise with.
 So, with sobriety came a new set of friends.
 This lot didn't want anything of me, but that I stay sober and go to meetings with them.
 Even today I don't go into very many drinking situations, but I don't actively avoid them.
 In those early days of sobriety if I was going into a drinking situation I would check to see that there was going be non alcoholic drinks available.
 I would often have a cool bottle of L & P in the car as an emergency supply.

 Mrs D: Was there anything surprising that you learned about yourself when you stopped drinking?

 Colin.
 Yeah.
 I learned that I was not alone, I was not unique in my drinking.
 There were hundreds of thousands just like me worldwide - most with very similar stories to mine.
 I found that the world didn't hate me.
 I identified feelings for the 1st time I could remember.
 I got hurt easy, I used to get pissed off.
 Hurt is different.
 I found that I was capable of giving unconditional love to my partner.
 I learned that deep down I was really a very caring person.
 I learned that with a bit of work I could be a good husband and father - if I stayed sober.

 Mrs D: That's all so great.
 How else did you life change?

-Mrs D: Wow that’s so cool!
-That gave me shivers.
-Looking back ow would you do anything differently given the chance to go through the process again?
+Mrs D: That gave me shivers.
+Looking back now, would you do anything differently given the chance to go through the process again?